DUI Formal Review Hearing

 The formal review hearing is one of the most important parts of your case.
 To protect your right to the formal review hearing, you must request it in writing within ten (10) days of your arrest.
 Do not waive this important right.

-Your right to a FORMAL REVIEW HEARING is explained on the back of the DUI citation that you received although it is intentionally worded in a very confusing way.
+Your right to a FORMAL REVIEW HEARING is explained on the back of the DUI citation, which provides:

 FINAL ORDER